bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 Edit Tools
 ----------

-The edit tools provide functionality for editing the data of a renderer client-side by adding, moving and deleting glyph data.
-In order for these tools to work the renderer data_source must be a ``ColumnDataSource``.
+The edit tools provide functionality for drawing and editing glyphs client-side by adding, modifying and deleting ``ColumnDataSource`` data.

 All the edit tools share a small number of key bindings: